 Another way to share your voice is in person, at an NPF advocacy day in your state.
 While meeting with lawmakers may be intimidating and requires taking the time, it is extremely effective.
 Take the case of a recent advocacy day in Wisconsin.

-On a cold Wednesday in March, nearly 50 advocates came together from over 10 organizations to learn about step therapy (or “fail first”) legislation that will make it easier to get the right medication at the right time.
+On a cold Wednesday in March of 2019, nearly 50 advocates came together from over 10 organizations to learn about step therapy (or “fail first”) legislation that will make it easier to get the right medication at the right time.
 They learned about the issue and how to make the case to their legislator and share their story…and off they went.
 Advocates met with legislators or their staff at more than 19 Senate and 25 Assembly offices – telling their story about how they had been impacted by step therapy practices.
 After sharing their story, they either thanked legislators who had already signed on or asked for support.

 How do we know advocates’ voices make a difference?
 One measure is support from lawmakers.
 In Wisconsin, two important legislators who were previously on the fence decided to support the step therapy bill after hearing their constituents’ stories.
 Without the voices of patient advocates, this would not have happened.